 The RACE project delivers both post-graduate and post-doctoral programmes that offer a combination of geographically rotating placements, together with a programme of lectures, seminars and laboratory meetings.

-Research conferences are held three times a year to allow our team to present their research findings and hear about the findings of others.
+Research conferences are held four times a year to allow our team to present their research findings and hear about the findings of others.
+In addition, our researchers are in dialogue with patient organisations to share the progress that has been made.

 In addition, our researchers plan to talk to patient organisations to share the progress they are making with them.

-In RACE we have developed a 3-year PhD programme for 12 students.
-Each student has spent time in at least 2 of the partner institutions, supported by 2 of the researchers.
+In RACE we have developed a four-year PhD programme for twelve students.
+Each student will spend time in at least two of the partner institutions, supported by their supervisors.
 Topics studied are selected to meet the needs of the overall research programme.
-All 12 students are now in post, with the first cohort of four students having graduated.